morales-t/binding-of-andy/README.md

 - git add . - Adds all changes to be commited (i.e. it's staging them to be saved)
 - git commit -m "helpful message here" - Saves all staged changes with your helpful message
 - git push - Pushes the code to the cloud (GitHub) so now it's really a part of main.
-- git checkout -b branch_name - Makes a seperate branch to stage your changes in
+- git checkout -b branch_name - Makes a separate branch to stage your changes in
 - git push origin branch_name - Pushes your branch to main (in the cloud)

 ## Setting up VScode (Not Python Specific)
 In theory - all you need to run your code is to have a language downloaded - and have some system to save text (Hello mr. Microsoft Word).
 But in reality no one really just does that (for the most part).
-People will use IDE (integrated development environments) so that they have an easy way to execute their code, have a helpful text editor that will highlight things to make coding in a specific language easier, have easy access to the terminal, have bells and whisles that makes coding easier, and most importantly make it so everything is in darkmode.
+People will use IDE (integrated development environments) so that they have an easy way to execute their code, have a helpful text editor that will highlight things to make coding in a specific language easier, have easy access to the terminal, have bells and whistles that makes coding easier, and most importantly make it so everything is in darkmode.

 Which IDE you use is a heavily personal choice - so there is no "right" answer - but out of all the ones I've used, I've found the most helpful on to be VScode (Visual Studio Code).